metaplex-foundation/developer-hub/src/pages/bubblegum/merkle-tree-canopy.md

 ## Introduction

 Solana's networking stack uses an MTU size of 1280 bytes which, after accounting for headers, leaves 1232 bytes for data.
-The result of this for compressed NFTs (cNFTs) is that it would currently be impossible to modify a Merkle tree of depth greater than 24, as the required proofs would take up too much transaction size.
+The effect of this on compressed NFTs (cNFTs) is that it would currently be impossible to modify a Merkle tree of depth greater than 24, as the required proofs would take up too much transaction size.

 To circumvent these proof size restrictions, spl-account-compression provides the ability to cache the upper most nodes of the Merkle tree.
 This is called the **Canopy**, and is stored at the end of the concurrent Merkle tree account.